LordEvron/lordevron.github.io/_posts/2018-02-12-template-classes-in-c.md

 ```

-</div>And that is it!
+And that is it!
 Don’t be afraid to use them!